-In facing decisions involving uncertain future events, people (hereafter the decision maker or DM) possess judgments (however tentative) as to the relative likelihoods of the possible events.
+In facing decisions involving uncertain future events or scenarios, people (hereafter the decision maker or DM) possess judgments (however tentative) as to the relative likelihoods of the possible events.
 If they knew for sure which event was going to occur, the action to undertake now (e.g. sell car, house etc.) would be evident.
 And this action could be undertaken even if the event in question were only "almost certain".
 But when several events all reflect moderate or similar probabilities, the best action to implement is not so clear.

 To make the best decision, the DM should construct a structure around the possible events leading to analysis that would more clearly indicate the "optimal" action (e.g. sell, buy, wait) to undertake now.
 This means accurate assessment of event probabilities.
 First, he/she can order the relevant events from least to most likely with some events possibly exhibiting equal likelihood.
 The harder task is to now assign numbers reflecting how much "more likely" one event is than another.
+Pairwise judgments can be likened to appraising two teams or individuals competing in a tournament.
+The pairwise value arrived at can then be considered as a pre-game estimate of the score.
+Although it is not to be expected that the estimate is 100% accurate, it would be expected to predict the winner or a draw.

 This pairwise comparison procedure forms the basis for a decision methodology articulated by Thomas L Saaty called the Analytic Hierarchy Process or AHP (1980).
 He later expanded this structure into the Analytic Network Process or ANP (2005).
 Saaty's methodology encompassed the complete decision process leading to the choice of an optimal act or decision to implement.
-Here we restrict ourselves to using this methodology for the task of estimating probabilities for the possible events that will impact on the action taken.
+Here we restrict ourselves to using this methodology for the task of estimating probabilities for the possible events that will impact on the action taken as in Hughes (2009, 2010).
 A modern review of AHP methodology is presented by Brunelli (2015).